 Home-based businesses may need to conform with additional regulations, as well as those associated with your profession or the product or service offered.
 First, go through the Business Wizard to find requirements related to your profession, product or service.
 Then, read through the information below to learn about possible additional requirements.

-In most communities, a retail store, restaurant, coffee shop or similar business where customers come and go cannot be operated from a home.
+- In most communities, a business where customers come and go cannot be operated from a home.
 If you offer lessons (music, art, etc.), the number of students allowed at any one time may be limited.

 You must also comply with local regulations concerning: